taylorwanyama/Recommendation-system-project/README.md

 This project is all about making online shopping easier and more personalized.
 Imagine a huge store like Kilimall, with thousands of products.
 How do you find exactly what you're looking for, or discover new items you might love?

 That's where this system comes in.
-It's a **recommendation engine** built specifically for beauty and health products.
-By understanding product details like names, categories, and reviews, it suggests personalized items, making the shopping experience smoother and more engaging for users.
+It's a **recommendation system** built specifically for beauty and health products.
+By understanding product details like names, rating, categories,sub-categories and customer reviews, it suggests personalized items, making the shopping experience smoother and more engaging for users.

 **Key achievements of this project include:**
 * **Mastering Web Scraping:** Successfully gathering product information from a dynamic e-commerce website.